Yung-Phantom/AdomLogistics/LogisticsProject/README.md

 ## Stack usage

-To use stack declare a new object
+To use stack, declare a new object
         CustomStack<E> stackname = new CustomStack<>(); and add the import (import CustomDataStructures.CustomStack;) You can now call the elements using their method definitions stackname.clear(); - pop out all elements.